- Historical Linguistics

 I did my undergrad at UT-Austin, where I received a BA in Classics with minors in geology and biology with highest honors.
 There, I spent time working with Tom Palaima at the Program in Aegean Scripts and Prehistory on Linear B and the Aegean Bronze Age, and David Hillis and Tandy Warnow on the biological and computer science sides of phylogenetics, respectively.
 My research project, “Methods of Using Phylogenetic Systematics to Reconstruct the History of the Linear B Script,” published in Archaeometry, won the $20,000 George H. Mitchell Award for Academic Excellence.

-I am currently a third-year Junior Fellow in the Harvard Society of Fellows.
+I am currently a University Affiliate in the Middle Eastern Studies department at UT-Austin, and I also run a bimonthly linguistics/ancient history show on Youtube, Dr. Word Person.
 When I'm not studying any of the above topics, I enjoy rock climbing, classical guitar, photography, gaming, and designing and sewing my own clothes.

 You can read my full CV here.

 2017 “Greek-Anatolian Language Contact and the Settlement of Pamphylia,” Classical Antiquity 36.1, 104-129.